renzora/docker/README.md

 # Installing on windows WSL

-Open your terminal of choice
+Open your terminal of choice (make sure docker desktop is running)
 ```
 wsl
 ```